 At Goldstrike, we continue to focus on key de-risking activities, in particular, regulator engagement on process water supply options.
-Additional field work, including mapping and sampling of the outcropping antimony mineralizing system is anticipated to complete during the final quarter of 2024.
+We will continue additional field work, including additional claim staking as needed, field mapping and surface sampling of the outcropping antimony mineralizing system.
+Plans are in place to submit a NOI for a small, first pass drill program for Antimony Ridge as well as a process water exploration plan.